 Buying a CPAP Machine

-CPAP devices are all about deliver quality sleep while protecting you from the dangers of stopping breathing when you are sleeping.
-The goal is better sleep in a safer way.
+CPAP devices are all about delivering quality sleep while protecting you from the dangers of stopping breathing when you are sleeping.
+The goal is better to sleep more safely.

-First, patients will need to look for the best CPAP machine to help them achieve this goal.
-A sleep center may recommend the right machine for you.
+First, patients must look for the best CPAP machine to help them achieve this goal.
+A sleep center may recommend a suitable machine for you.
 Hopefully, they are considering things such as safety and effectiveness.

 A CPAP Machine for Treating Obstructive Sleep Apnea

 CPAP use is intended to help people get better and safer sleep.
-CPAP therapy will have a number of positive health effects for a person suffering from obstructive sleep apnea.
+CPAP therapy will have several positive health effects for a person suffering from obstructive sleep apnea.
 These include:

 - Better sleep that can help you function during the day (making your life safer by lowering the risk of things such as car accidents)